Public Buildings

 • Building managers have a responsibility under the Regulatory Reform (Fire Safety) Order 2005 (FSO) to ensure that employees and users of their properties are safe.

-• Facilities should have a fire risk assessment and nominate a “responsible person” who has legal responsibility under the FSO and can be criminally prosecuted if they do not fulfil their duties.
+• Facilities should have a fire risk assessment and nominate a “responsible person” (this could be a management company or an individual) who has legal responsibility under the FSO and can be criminally prosecuted if they do not fulfil their duties.
 This covers a requirement upon the Responsible Person to demonstrate that in the event of danger, it must be possible for persons to evacuate the premises as quickly and safely as possible.

 • The state of Fire Doors falls within this responsibility and is given specific reference in the FSO.